thomasij813/thomasij813.github.io/about.md

 I'm a recent Seattle transplant, originally hailing from that super sunny and unapologetically weird state we know as Florida.

-My passions include front-end web development, UX design, data visualization and analysis, and the application of 20th-century Marxist and Psychoanalytic literary theory to Victorian literature?
+My passions include front-end web development, UX design, data visualization and analysis, and...the application of 20th-century Marxist theory to Victorian literature?

 That's right, I have a B.A. in English.
 I'm one of *those* people...